kelseywhytock/devchallenge-wintersolstice/README.md

 <h2>Glam Up My Markup: Winter Solstice</h2>

-Use CSS and JavaScript to make the below starter HTML markup beautiful, interactive, and useful.
+Use CSS and JavaScript [ONLY] to make the below starter HTML markup beautiful, interactive, and useful.
 December is when the Northern Hemisphere observes and experiences the Winter Solstice (June in the Southern Hemisphere) — We have provided a starter template of a site that dives into the science and culture surrounding the winter solstice around the world.

 <div style="background:#f1f1f1; display: block; padding: 1em 2em; margin: 2em 0;">